The Madrid Tourist Travel Pass and it’s benefits.

 I purchased my Madrid Travel Pass online from Neo Experience and had the option to pay with Paypal, After printing the voucher, I can now present and activate it when we arrive at Madrid airport.
 Once we are in Madrid, I will write a paragraph or more to explain how the activation worked as well as the ease of having this done at the airport.

-Update: We arrived early at Barajas Airport in Madrid and found the Neo Experience Stand where we could pick our passes up.
+We arrived early at Barajas Airport in Madrid and found the Neo Experience Stand where we could pick our passes up.
 We waited there for an hour and inquired at various places when they will open.
 The website said 7.30.
 At 8.30 we decided to go to the other office in T2, which was quite a way to get there.
 We arrived there just before 9 and that was when the offices opened.
-We were asked to wait until they open.
+We waited until they opened.

 The procedure to get your pass is simple.
 When you book your pass online there is a barcode which they need.
 They also ask for your passport and you get issued with the pass.
 We didn´t get a map or any other information.
 This ticket you use for buses, trains and metro.
 Remember to insert it into the ticket machines whenever you use public transport.